drosofff/docs/docs/mkdocs_publishing.md

 - testing this on an IFB instance
 - copy both the valid .travis.yml and deploy.sh in the root on the master branch of the repo.

-This worked for me, but of course the important part is to adapt these settings to your personal token
+This worked for me, but of course the important part is to adapt these settings to your personal token.

+october 14th.
+Testing the automated deployment in gh-pages